 What price Hollywood?

-This is the story of Hollywood’s first real gay out actor who didn’t give a damn who knew, chose love over money and persevered despite it all.
+This is the story of Hollywood’s first real gay out actor and close friend of Joan Crawford who didn’t give a damn who knew, chose love over money and persevered despite it all.